-Trade Secret Law Specialists
+Trade Secret Law Specialist

-Trade Secret Law Specialists
+Trade Secret Law Specialist

 The Burke Law Firm provides trade secret law counseling, advice and guidance for all manner of clients in any stage of the business cycle.
 That includes startups, established companies, individuals and investor groups (venture capital, private equity, individual investors, or corporate acquisitions).
 Each type of client needs different but important guidance on trade secret issues.